Dish cleaning guide

 - Review fragrance and dye flags for products used multiple times per day.

-Most shopping rabbit holes are really two or three routines tangled together.
-If this guide is close but not quite the whole cart, these are the next pages I would open.
+Most shopping rabbit holes are really two or three needs tangled together.
+If this guide is close but not quite right, these are the next pages I would open.

 Dish products are not one category